David Elazar: The aftermath

 The high casualty rate and the fact that Israel was caught unprepared, in terms of both intelligence and operations, led to a wave of public protests throughout the country.

 On 21 November, as soon as the war ended, the Agranat Commission was set up to investigate why the IDF was so poorly prepared for the war.
 The commission met for several months.
 It held 140 sessions and listened to dozens of witnesses before releasing its interim report on 1 April 1974, calling for Elazar to be removed as Chief of Staff.
-The report stated that "Elazar bears personal responsibility for the assessment of the situation and the preparedness of the IDF" and recommended that he and the chief of military intelligence Eli Zeira be removed from their posts.
+The report stated that "Elazar bears personal responsibility for the assessment of the situation and the preparedness of the IDF."
+It found him to be excessively confident in the IDF's ability to contain Egyptian and Syrian attacks, and faulted him for not visiting the front lines to consult with field commanders.
+The commission recommended that he be removed from his post alongside military intelligence chief Eli Zeira.
+The Commission also found the Chief of Staff David Elazar responsible, but it refused to give an opinion on the responsibility of the Minister of Defense Moshe Dayan, arguing that this was beyond its remit.

-Elazar immediately submitted his resignation to the government, claiming that he had been mistreated, especially since the report suggested no sanctions against the country's political leadership.
-He also complained that his actions during the war were never considered.
+Elazar immediately submitted his resignation to the government, claiming that he had been mistreated, especially since the report suggested no sanctions against the country's political leadership, contending he had been wrongly blamed for matters that had been the responsibility of the government, particularly of Defense Minister Moshe Dayan.
+He also complained that his actions during the war were never considered, noting that the report had held him responsible for the early failures of the war but did not give him credit for the subsequent recovery and counteroffensive which left Israel in an advantageous position at the war's end.
 In his resignation letter, Elazar wrote:

+Elazar received widespread public sympathy, with many Israelis viewing him as a scapegoat.
+After retiring from the IDF, Elazar became managing director of ZIM Integrated Shipping Services.

-On 15 April 1976, he died of a heart attack while swimming.
+On 15 April 1976, he died of a heart attack while swimming in a pool near his home in Tel Aviv.
 He is buried on Mount Herzl, Jerusalem.